 Introduction

 This annual report captures the extent and nature of activities undertaken by the National Institutes of Health (NIH) in collaboration with the other agencies and divisions of the Department of Health and Human Services (HHS).
-Tasked with improving the health of the American public, HHS consists of many agencies and divisions, and unity between these different components is vital to the success of the whole.
-In recognition of the important role of collaboration between HHS agencies, Congress added section 403A(a) of the Public Health Service Act, 42 U.S.C. § 283a(a), Annual Reporting to Increase Interagency Collaboration and Coordination, via Section 104 of the National Institutes of Health Reform Act of 2006.
+Tasked with improving the health of the American public, HHS consists of many agencies and divisions, and collaborations among these different components are vital to the success of the department as a whole.
+In recognition of the important role of collaborations between HHS agencies, Congress added section 403A(a) of the Public Health Service Act, 42 U.S.C. § 283a(a), Annual Reporting to Increase Interagency Collaboration and Coordination, via Section 104 of the National Institutes of Health Reform Act of 2006.
 This law mandates that the NIH Director provide to the Secretary of HHS an annual report on NIH’s collaborations with other HHS agencies.
-This, our fifteenth report to the Secretary, covers fiscal year (FY) 2021.
+This, NIH’s sixteenth report to the Secretary, covers Fiscal Year 2022 (FY22).

 Background

-HHS accomplishes its mission and meets its strategic goals and associated objectives, strategies, and performance goals through the work of its eleven operating divisions, including eight agencies in the U.S. Public Health Service and three human service agencies, which administer HHS’ multifaceted programs and initiatives.
+HHS accomplishes its mission and meets its strategic goals and associated objectives, strategies, and performance goals through the activities of its twelve operating divisions, including nine agencies in the U.S. Public Health Service and three human service agencies, which administer HHS’ multifaceted programs and initiatives.
 In addition, staff divisions of the Office of the Secretary provide leadership, direction, and policy guidance to the Department.
 Together, this ‘HHS Family’ covers a vast spectrum of activities that affect health, public health, and human services outcomes.
-With more than 115 programs across the Department, the ultimate success of all components of the HHS family is enhanced by interagency collaborations that enable agencies to combine their knowledge and diverse expertise to accomplish their collective mission.
-Such cross-agency teamwork is necessary to create a collaborative community within HHS that accelerates progress in medicine, health services, and public health programs.
+With more than 100 programs across the Department, the ultimate success of all components of the HHS family is enhanced by interagency collaborations that enable agencies to combine their knowledge and diverse expertise to accomplish their collective mission.
+This cross-agency teamwork is necessary to create a collaborative community within HHS that accelerates progress in medicine, health services, and public health programs.

-As the largest research arm of HHS, NIH’s mission is “to seek fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance health, lengthen life, and reduce illness and disability,” which it fulfills through its congressionally mandated NIH-Wide Strategic Plan, Fiscal Years 2021-2025.
+As the largest research arm of HHS, NIH’s mission is to seek fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance health, lengthen life, and reduce illness and disability, which it fulfills through its congressionally mandated NIH-Wide Strategic Plan for FY 2021-2025.
 NIH’s collaborative efforts with other HHS agencies are vital to transforming fundamental scientific and technical information into effective, knowledge-based approaches that advance the health and safety of the public, such as disease treatments, preventive interventions, protective health policies and regulations, and public health campaigns.
-In turn, the information provided by other HHS agencies on public health needs informs the policies and priorities of NIH-funded research.
+In turn, the information provided by other HHS agencies on public health needs informs NIH research policies and priorities.

-The interagency collaborations included in this report cover joint activities undertaken by NIH with all other components of HHS, including the staff divisions within the Office of the Secretary (OS)¹ and the ten other operating divisions of HHS:
+The interagency collaborations included in this report cover joint activities undertaken by NIH with all other components of HHS, including the staff divisions within the Office of the Secretary¹ and the eleven operating divisions of HHS:

 - Administration for Children and Families (ACF)